thcipriani/WagnerProject/pages/starting-a-new-life-together---arriving-in-papua-new-guinea.md

 ---
 layout: page
-title: STARTING A NEW LIFE TOGETHER - Arriving in Papua, New Guinea
+title: "STARTING A NEW LIFE TOGETHER - Arriving in Papua, New Guinea"
 image: /assets/images/019-01.jpg
 caption: a woman splitting the bamboo
+next: /pages/bush-houses---how-they-are-built.html
+prev: /pages/marriage-proposal---then-off-to-new-guinea.html
 ...
 In March 1955, Reverend William and Ruth Wagner's plane touched down in New Guinea.
 Reverend Wagner writes: